 Under the School Renewal Program, all aspects of schools within the Superior-Greenstone District School Board undergo a careful and ongoing assessment of all physical needs.
 This is accomplished annually during the preparation of the Budget for the next operational year.
-Accessibility is one of the factors considered.
+Accessibility is one of the factors considered and a collaborative system team travels to all sites to learn and make reccommendations for accessibility.

-Consultations take place involving Principals, Head Maintenance Working Foremen, the Manager of Plant Services and the Maintenance Coordinator and site inspections are carried out.
+Consultations take place involving Principals, Head Maintenance Working Foremen, the Manager of Plant Services and the Maintenance Lead, Special Education Lead and site inspections are carried out.
 Where a higher level of expertise is required during the needs assessment process, the Plant Services Department engages the services of the Architects, Engineers and other consultants as needed.